 As economic growth is needed for any country‘s sustainable development, and closing gender gaps benefits countries as a whole, not only women, I invite you to look at the barriers to economic empowerment that women face in developing countries.
-These seem to be insignificant if we are we are shortsighted about what this independence means for them, and how it can affect their families and communities.
+These seem insignificant if we are shortsighted about what this independence means for them and how it can affect their families and communities.

 Now, all countries stand to benefit from women’s increased economic participation.
-But the potential gains are particularly great across the developing world, due to the extent of the constraints that so many women face on their ability to own property, access financial services, or work outside the home.
-Consider that women in more than half the world’s countries face limits on their ability to own or manage property, while women-led small-to-medium sized firms in developing countries face an estimated $285 billion credit gap.
+But the potential gains are particularly great across the developing world due to the extent of the constraints that so many women face on their ability to own property, access financial services, or work outside the home.
+Consider that women in more than half the world’s countries face limits on their ability to own or manage a property.
+In contrast, women-led small-to-medium sized firms in developing countries face an estimated $285 billion credit gap.

-Furthermore, one of the primary sources of a stagnant growth and unrest in developing economies is a lack of property rights, and the resulting exclusion of workers, including women, from the formal economy.
+Furthermore, one of the primary sources of stagnant growth and unrest in developing economies is a lack of property rights and the resulting exclusion of workers, including women, from the formal economy.

 These constraints directly harm women by preventing them from working, ensuring equality in inheritance and pay, and saving and controlling their own future.
 But they also harm economic growth and stability.
-In fact, a multitude of studies projects huge gains to global GDP from increases in women’s economic participation.
+In fact, many studies project huge gains to global GDP from increases in women’s economic participation.

 We have reason to be optimistic that this type of success can be replicated.
 More developing nations are beginning to understand the importance of women’s economic inclusion – and are taking steps to reform their laws and address inequities.